Apprenticeship funding

 How to use the apprenticeship service

-If you are an employer, you can create an account on the apprenticeship service to:
+If you are an employer, you can create an account on the GOVUK Apprenticeship Service (sometimes also referred to as ‘AS’ or ‘DAS’) to:

 • receive levy funds for you to spend on apprenticeships

-You can use funds in your account to pay for training and assessment for apprentices that work at least 50% of the time in England.
+You can use funds in your account to pay for training and assessment of employees that work at least 50% of their normal contracted hours in England.

-You can only fund up to the funding band maximum for that apprenticeship from the levy - for example, the maximum funding band for teaching is £9,000 per apprentice.
-Once training starts, monthly payments will be taken from your service account and sent to the provider.
-If the cost of training and assessment is more than the funding band maximum, you will pay the difference with other funds from your own budget (typically through invoices).
+An apprenticeship can only be funded by levy up to the funding band maximum which Skills England allocates to that programme.
+Once training starts, monthly payments are taken from your Apprenticeship Service account and sent to the provider.
+If the cost of any training and assessment exceeds the funding band maximum, you will pay the difference with your own budget (typically through invoices).

-You can’t use levy funds to pay for other costs associated with your apprentices (such as wages, travel and subsidiary costs, work placement programmes or the setting up of an apprenticeship programme).
+You can’t use levy funds to pay for certain other costs associated with your apprentices (such as wages, travel and subsidiary costs, work placements, or activities required for onboarding/admission).

-If you don’t have enough funds in your account to pay for training in a particular month, you will be asked to share the remaining tuition costs for that month with the Government.
-This is called co-investment.
-With co-investment, the employer pays 5% of the outstanding balance for that month, and the Government will pay the remaining 95% up to the funding band maximum.
+If you don’t have enough funds in your account to pay for training in a particular month, you will be asked to share the remaining tuition costs with the government.
+This is called Co-Investment, where the employer pays 25% of that month’s outstanding balance and the government will pay the remaining 75% up to the funding band maximum.

 Transferring apprenticeship service funds